snovvcrash/usbrip/README.md

 Installation
 ==========
-First of all, usbrip in pip installable.
-This means you can simply git clone the repo, fire the pip installation process and run usbrip from anywhere in your terminal:
+First of all, usbrip is pip installable.
+This means you can simply git clone the repo, fire the pip installation process and run usbrip from anywhere in your terminal like so:
 ```
 (venv) $ git clone https://github.com/snovvcrash/usbrip.git usbrip && cd usbrip
 (venv) $ pip install .